Algebraic Approach to Relativistic Landau Levels in the Symmetric Gauge: Relativistic Landau Levels

 From the secular equation for the upper component, one obtains

 This can be rewritten as follows,

 The Dirac energy $E_\DD$ is obtained as follows,

 Somewhat surprisingly, the state with quantum numbers $n=0$ and $s=-1$, and $k=0$, has exact rest mass energy even in the fully relativistic formalism.
-A check of the eigenvector property for the lower component is successful,
+A check of the eigenvector property for the lower component is successful, We start from the expression in round brackets (lower component) in the second line of Eq.~\eqref{HDPsi} and obtain:

 In view of the Taylor expansion $\sqrt{1 + \epsilon} = 1 + \frac{\epsilon}{2} - \frac{\epsilon^2}{8} + \frac{\epsilon^3}{16} + \calO(\epsilon^4)$, we can write for positive energy in the limit $k \to 0$,